chwhiz/chwhiz/README.md

 ---

-### :woman_technologist: &nbsp;About Me :
+### 👨‍💻 : &nbsp;About Me :

 hi!
-I'm Gabriel Martin Guillergan.
-I'm a k-pop multi stan and I am engaged to programming with mastery of HTML, CSS, JS, PHP, Node.js, etc..
+I'm Gabriel Martin.
+I'm a k-pop multi stan and I am engaged to programming with mastery of HTML, CSS, JS, PHP, Node.js and many more :))

 My fave colors are #1c0f0d and #452920

+i stan the person in my profile pic